 Premature optimization is the root of all evil. - Donald Knuth

-I’m not saying that you should not care about performance.
-But you should also not underestimate the power of modern hardware.
-Even with a slow language like Python, you can handle hundreds of thousands of requests per second.
-You will thank yourself later if you choose a language that has a better ecosystem for your use case and write cleaner code.
-In addition, much of the performance in the web comes, only when needed, comes from load balancing (possibly over multiple servers).
+Don’t get me wrong — performance matters.
+But don’t underestimate modern hardware.
+Even with a “slow” language like Python, you can handle hundreds of thousands of requests per second.
+You’ll thank yourself later for choosing a language with a strong ecosystem for your use case and focusing on clean, maintainable code.
+Plus, web performance at scale typically comes from load balancing across multiple servers, not from micro-optimizations.

 “There are only two kinds of languages: the ones people complain about and the ones nobody uses.” - Bjarne Stroustrup

-Honestly, this might be the easiest decision to make out of all things.
-As discussed above, don’t rush for the fastest language, unless your use case requires it.
-It’s generally a safe choice to go with most of the popular languages, as they have a good ecosystem and community support.
-I personally prefer one of Node.js, Python, or Rust for backend development.
+This might be the easiest decision you’ll make.
+As we discussed, don’t chase the fastest language unless your specific use case demands it.
+Stick with popular languages—they have mature ecosystems and strong community support.
+I personally prefer Node.js, Python, or Rust for backend development.

 “Choosing a framework is like getting married.
 You have to live with it, and it might get messy if you make the wrong choice.” - Unknown

-”Don’t listen to the quote above.
-Instead plan on an easier divorce options.” - Me
+“Don’t listen to the quote above.
+Instead, plan for easier divorce options.” - Me

-I have used FastAPI (Python), Express.js (Node.js), and Actix (Rust) before and they are all pretty usable.
+I’ve used FastAPI (Python), Express.js (Node.js), and Actix (Rust), and they’re all solid choices.

 “A good architecture is like a good divorce: the parties are happier separated” - Also me

-1. The web layer: your software should be able to work, as is, without a web server.
-For example, if you have an API endpoint that returns a list of users, you should be able to call a function directly from your code and get the list of users.
+The web layer: Your software should work without a web server.
+If you have an API endpoint that returns a list of users, you should be able to call that function directly from your code and get the same result.

-2. The database layer: your software should be able to work, as is, without a database.
-Your database should be abstracted, and if you were to replace it with an in-memory structure, the code ideally should not change.
+The database layer: Your software should work without a database.
+Abstract your database so that if you replaced it with an in-memory structure, your core logic wouldn’t change.

-This is by far the most important tip in this blog post!
+This is the most important tip in this entire post!

 “If you have a hammer, everything looks like a nail.” - Abraham Maslow